RunDevelopment/refa/README.md

 - Javascript RegExp

-  * RegExp to RE and RE to RegExp (backreferences are not supported)
+  * RegExp to RE and RE to RegExp (non-trivial backreferences are not supported)

 ### Limitations